top of page

 Final Thoughts

 Emotional eating serves as a signal rather than a failure.
-It represents your body and mind seeking attention and care.
 By truly listening to these signals, you can start to understand your real needs, which extend beyond the confines of the fridge.

 bottom of page